-For me Burmese food is the ideal cuisine for San Francisco.
+For me, Burmese food is the ideal cuisine for San Francisco.
 A warm bowl of pumpkin curry to ward off those chilly nights or a refreshing tea leaf salad for when the fog finally lifts.
-Here in San Francisco we are spoiled with a wide variety of delicious Burmese food, thanks to Burma Superstar putting this cuisine on the city’s culinary map, and the Bay Area having the nation’s largest Burmese population.
+Here in San Francisco, we are spoiled with a wide variety of delicious Burmese food, thanks to Burma Superstar putting this cuisine on the city’s culinary map, and the Bay Area has the nation’s largest Burmese population.

 Here are my favorite places to satisfy my embarrassingly frequent Burmese food cravings.

 You know you’ve arrived when you smell the delicious aromas wafting out of the open door and see a huge crowd of hungry customers outside.
 The wait can seem eternal, but if you bring a down jacket it’s borderline bearable.
 Everything is delicious, but some standout dishes are the tea leaf salad, the samusa soup and the nan gyi dok (mild coconut chicken and rice noodles with curry).
 Make sure to order family-style so that you have an excuse to get more dishes than you should.